The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/faq.md

       When optimizing, you should plan to use all of your Edge of Shadow (EoS) casts under buffs, and in particular, to put more EoS casts where buffs are stronger.
 This often means using five EoS under even-minute (0, 2, 4, ...) buffs, and three under odd-minute buffs.
   - question: Can I overlap Blood Weapon and Delirium?
-    answer: Yes, although you need to be careful to not overcap on blood, as Delirium prevents you from spending blood with Bloodspiller until all three of its stacks have been used.
-With typical alignments of Blood Weapon and Delirium, you can accomplish this by making sure that you are at 40 blood or less before pressing Blood Weapon or Delirium, whichever comes first.
+    answer: Yes, although you need to be careful to not overcap on Blood, as Delirium prevents you from spending Blood with Bloodspiller until all three of its stacks have been used.
+With typical alignments of Blood Weapon and Delirium, you can accomplish this by making sure that you are at 40 Blood or less before pressing Blood Weapon or Delirium, whichever comes first.
   - question: Why are The Blackest Night and Blood Weapon used pre-pull in the opener?
     answer: Living Shadow plays a long animation (around 6.8s) before it begins